rogereichert/rogereichert/README.md

 # Hi there, I'm Roger Reichert 👋

 ### About me
-I'm a student and tester software {backend, frontend and mobile} developer.
+I'm a student {backend, frontend and mobile} developer and tester software.
 I'm 36 years old and i'm live in Recife - PE, Brazil.

 Reach me out 👇